tdimonte/ad-scraper/README.md

 After using selenium to access a social media account on Instagram or Facebook, the scraper can perform two actions…

-Search add keywords in a specific niche or scroll through the accounts feed collecting ad targeted to the account.
+Search ad keywords in a specific niche or scroll through the accounts feed collecting ad targeted to the account.

 The account is currently pre-created to follow a specific niche, (e.g., skincare, makeup, jewelry, pet supplies).
 In the future I will be automating this process as well.